Businesses need to know their responsibilities when it comes to social media. Learn how your business can comply with the appropriate legislation.

-I am no solicitor, but I’m happy to share with you some simple but effective ways in which you can ensure your staff, and your business, make best efforts to ensure you are complying with the law.
+I am no solicitor, but I’m happy to share with you some simple but effective ways in which you can ensure your staff, and your business, make best efforts to ensure you are complying with the law and the top 10 risks you face.

 Complying with the CAP Code